ahertel/Amazon-Fresh-Whole-Foods-delivery-slot-finder/README.md

 1. Read the [Compatibility](#compatibility) section below to make sure the tool will work for you
 2. Download the 'delivery-window-finder.scpt' [here](https://github.com/ahertel/wholefoods-delivery-slot-finder/raw/master/delivery-window-finder.scpt)
 3. Enable "Allow JavaScript from Apple Events".
 [How-to video](https://www.youtube.com/watch?v=S6zb_6yTAbo)
-3. Log into your Amazon account in Safari
+4. Log into your Amazon account in Safari
-4. Fill your Whole Foods/Amazon Fresh cart with your complete order and proceed through the checkout process manually.
+5. Fill your Whole Foods/Amazon Fresh cart with your complete order and proceed through the checkout process manually.
 Stop once you've arrived at the page saying no slots are available
-5. Open delivery-window-finder.scpt in _Script Editor_ and click the 'Play' button to run it and follow the prompts
+6. Open delivery-window-finder.scpt in _Script Editor_ and click the 'Play' button to run it and follow the prompts
 ![run button](https://i.imgur.com/kpQee5h.png)
-6. Turn up the volume to hear the notification when a slot is found
+7. Turn up the volume to hear the notification when a slot is found
+8. Once you receive your order, please consider tipping if you can.
+They are exposing themselves to risk to protect us.
+Thanks!

 Notes:
 The script will stop running if your computer falls asleep.
 You can adjust your 'Energy Saver' settings in System Preferences or download [Caffeine app](https://intelliscapesolutions.com/apps/caffeine) to keep your Mac awake.